 Published on July 9, 2019 by Solvaria

-In addition to inefficiencies in the IT department, many process were still manual, despite available technology.
+In addition to inefficiencies in the IT department, many processes were still manual, despite available technology.
 For example, the Learning Management System was completely manual and informal, meaning employees were often trained by trial and error and had little or no awareness of how their actions were impacting other departments.
 Furthermore, purchasing information and inventory management were both being carried out manually as well.
 For a large distribution company, these out of date practices were hindering the company’s ability to produce and ship product at the lowest cost.

 To remedy the issues hindering production, Solvaria first worked with the company’s leadership to establish a strategic direction that included IT.
-This included creating a budget, and establishing goals and expectations from the IT department that supported overall business objectives.
+This included creating a budget and establishing goals and expectations from the IT department that supported overall business objectives.
 In addition, Solvaria inserted a fractional CIO to oversee the implementation of this new strategy, allowing the existing IT leader to focus on business applications.

 At Solvaria’s recommendation, the food distribution company made strategic investments in IT that allowed many of its manual processes to be integrated into the core business applications.
-These process improvements saved time, which improved the operation throughput of the facility and assisted in increasing margin on current products.
+These process improvements saved time, which improved the operation throughput of the facility and assisted in increasing the margin on current products.